 When someone wishes to become a Buddhist, they “take refuge” in the Buddha, Dharma and Sangha, after passing through the “gateway of contrition.”
 Yet Buddhism is not a theistic religion, and the Buddha’s last teaching was “be a lamp unto yourself.”
 Who or what is providing refuge to a Buddhist, and to whom are we confessing our shortcomings?
 How are the acts of taking refuge and being contrite compatible with being “a lamp unto yourself”?

 Some people have no trouble summoning devotional spiritual feelings, but many of us are too much a product of our skeptical culture to readily give ourselves over to something that seems “outside” of ourselves.
 Whether the thing inviting surrender is a religion or a person, we want to preserve our dignity and autonomy.
-We feel some alarm, if not outright aversion, when we read the Buddhist phrase, “We should repeat with bowed heads… I take refuge in the Buddha, I take refuge in the Dharma, I take refuge in the Sangha.”
+We feel some alarm, if not outright aversion, when we read the phrase in our scripture containing the Zen Buddhist precepts, the Kyojukaimon, “We should repeat with bowed heads… I take refuge in the Buddha, I take refuge in the Dharma, I take refuge in the Sangha.”
 (The Buddha is the historical Buddha but also our own ability to awaken; the Dharma is the Buddhist teachings but also the truth; the Sangha is the community of Buddhists but also all living beings.)
 Why are we bowing?
 Does this bowing imply unworthiness?
-Doesn't "refuge" imply these things will give us something we can't give ourselves?
-Why can’t we just meditate and promise to be a good person?
+Doesn’t “refuge” imply these things will give us something we can’t give ourselves?
+Why can’t we just meditate and try to be a good person?

-The answer to that last question, of course, is that we can.
+The answer to that last question, of course, is that we can just meditate and try to be a good person, and that in itself is of essential importance.
 However, we will be missing an extremely valuable and potent aspect of spiritual practice if we skip too quickly over the paradox of refuge.

-Essentially, human beings can rarely tap into their full potential if they do not, in some way, acknowledge and align themselves harmoniously with That Which Is Greater.
+Essentially, human beings can rarely tap into their full potential if they do not, in some way, acknowledge and align themselves harmoniously with That Which Is Greater, with the Ineffable that inspires our deepest hearts.
 Even our individual life is much, much greater than the part we usually identify as “self,” or “I, me and mine.”
 We are supported by, challenged by, and influenced by an infinite number of causes and conditions.
 In a very literal way, we are only who we are because of where we stand in relationship to the rest of the universe.

 When we get some inkling that there is something beneficial, beautiful, noble or even benevolent in the “rest of the universe,” we can turn toward it with interest at the very least, and perhaps even with gratitude or devotion.
 This is what Huston Smith calls turning toward the “more.”
 Fortunately, this does not require belief in a deity, or even in something good that is inherently separate from ourselves.
 As Huston Smith describes in Why Religion Matters: